languagetool-org/languagetool/languagetool-standalone/README.txt

  French:
  The French data for part-of-speech tagging are from the Dicollecte project.
- They are made available here under LGPL.
-See detailed information in resource/fr/README_lexique.txt
+ They are made available here under the terms of the Mozilla Public License 2.0 (http://mozilla.org/MPL/2.0/).
+See also detailed information in resource/fr/README_lexique.txt.

  Galician:
  The Galician data for part-of-speech tagging were created by Susana Sotelo